ilg-physics-ucsb/physics6-manual/6CL/LRTSOD/LRTSOD.md

 ## PART 2

-In this procedure you will use the optical bench.
-It has a multi-purpose light source and a small circular ray traced platform where you set the lens.
-You are provided with one thin convex block lens and one thick block half lens.
-You will use both to demonstrate focal lengths.
+In this procedure you will use Simulation 2 to simulate an optical bench.
+It has a multi-purpose light source which can be set to fire 5 beams of parallel light.
+You are have a spherical convex lens, a half convex lense, and a half concave lens.
+You will use these to demonstrate focal lengths.

 :::Exercise
-1. Adjust the grating on the ray box to provide 5 parallel rays.
+1. Set the laser to fire off 5 parallel rays with the button on the right side of the screen.
 2. Place the thin convex lens perpendicular to the rays.
 The imaginary line perpendicular to the lens and running exactly through the center is referred to as the optical axis or principal axis. *Note that it is necessary to place the lens on the front half of the table to observe the intended phenomenon.*
 3. Dim the class lights and observe the refracted rays.